instructcode/FirstTest/README.md

 Plug code straight into console

-there might be memory issues, just reopen browser to reset code Code my deactivate randomly, just initiate it again
+there might be memory issues, just reopen browser to reset code Code might deactivate randomly, just initiate it again also must manually maintain blacklist

 Unprofessional code, coded by a rookie.
 Use at own risk.
 But it does work